pywr/pywr/docs/source/cookbook/dataframes.rst

 **Warning:** When reading Excel documents formulae are supported but not re-evaluated and links are not updated; the value read is the value present when the document was last saved.

-When working with large amounts of timeseries data the HDF5 is recommended as it has superior read speeds.
+When working with large amounts of timeseries data the `HDF5 format <https://www.hdfgroup.org/why-hdf/>`_ is recommended as it has superior read speeds.
 Data in an HDF5 file should be in the "fixed" format; this is achieved by passing the ``format="fixed"`` argument to ``DataFrame.to_hdf``.
+Where data access speed is critical, users are advised to look at the ``TablesArrayParameter`` parameter instead which supports very fast access via `pytables` directly (rather than indirectly via `pandas`).

+External data is read using the appropriate ``pandas.read_xxx`` function determined by the file extension (e.g. ``pandas.read_excel`` for xls/xlsx).
+Keywords that are not recognised by Pywr are passed on to these functions.
+For example, when reading timeseries data from a CSV you can parse the date strings into pandas timestamps by passing ``parse_dates=True`` (see example below).

 Examples
 ========